strengejacke/sjPlot/README.md

 * Fixed formatting bug for pseudo-R2 in `sjt.glm`.
 * Fixed bug in `sjp.likert` when data frame had only one column.
 * Fixed bug in `sjt.frq` when a data frame contained variables with only NA values.
+* Fixed bugs in `sjt.frq` with weighted variables.